lomholdt/lomholdt/cv.md

 ### IT University Of Copenhagen

-- Master of Science (MSc), Software Development and Technolog (2014 - 2016)
+- Master of Science (MSc), Software Development and Technology (2014 - 2016)

 ### Stanford University